FARAZLOTFI/offroad_autonomous_navigation/README.md

 * MHE_MPC
   *  hybrid_controller.py - Implementation of the hybrid planner
   *  System Identification - The moving horizon estimator to estimate the states and parameters of the vehicle
-* Uncertainty Branch
+* ROS Branch
-  * This branch has the same structure as the main branch, while incorporating the uncertainty in it.
+  * This branch contains the req changes to run the planner as a ros node.